farooqueesamiya/FRIDAY-The-Object-Following-Robot/README.md

 ## Table of Contents
 1. Introduction
+2. Acknowledgement
-2. Objectives
+3. Objectives
-3. Applications
+4. Applications
-4. Hardware Requirements
+5. Hardware Requirements
-5. Software Requirements
+6. Software Requirements
-6. Installation and Setup
+7. Installation and Setup
-7. Project Implementation
+8. Project Implementation
-8. Conclusion
+9. Conclusion

 ## 1. Introduction

 The Smart Color-Based Object Tracking Robot is an innovative project designed as part of a computer science engineering final year endeavor.
 Leveraging the power of the Raspberry Pi, computer vision, and robotics, this project aims to create an autonomous robot capable of detecting and tracking objects based on their color in real-time.
 This documentation outlines the project's objectives, applications, hardware and software requirements, installation procedures, and the steps involved in creating the robot.

+## 2. Acknowledgement

+I would like to extend my heartfelt gratitude to the Integral University Robotics Lab (https://www.robotics.iul.ac.in/) for their invaluable support throughout the development of this project.
+Their generous provision of funds, tools, and a conducive environment for research and innovation has been instrumental in bringing this project to fruition.
+I am also deeply appreciative of their guidance and expertise, which have played a pivotal role in the successful design and implementation of the object-following robot using Raspberry Pi.
+This project would not have been possible without their unwavering support and mentorship.

-## 2. Objectives
+## 3. Objectives

 - Develop a color-based object tracking system using the Raspberry Pi.
 - Implement computer vision techniques to detect and follow objects of specific colors.